-The credit score you require varies by credit card issuer.
+The credit score that is required vary by credit card issuers.
 Some will accept those who have average credit, but the majority are looking for excellent creditworthiness.
 Typically, you will see a fair amount of application approvals if you have a credit rating that’s 650 or higher.
-Those who have a FICO score of 690 or more tend to get approved for all of the cards listed here.
+Those with a FICO score of 690 or more tend to get approved for all of the cards listed here.

-However, you have to keep in mind that a lot of the travel reward cards require you to have a certain amount of annual income.
-You might not qualify for a card because of this, even if your credit rating is ‘through the roof’.
+However, you have to keep in mind that many travel reward cards require you to have a certain amount of annual income.
+You might not qualify for a card because of this, even if your credit rating is ‘through the roof.’

-Once you go to redeem the $625 worth of points, you can make a purchase through the Chase Ultimate Rewards program.
-Through here, you can make reservations at various airlines and hotels and your points will stretch further.
+Once you redeem the $625 worth of points, you can purchase the Chase Ultimate Rewards program.
+From here, you can make reservations at various airlines and hotels, and your points will stretch further.
 If you have reward points elsewhere, you can also do a 1:1 points transfer to many airline and hotel reward programs.

-Most credit cards with travel reward programs do charge a little under $100 a year for annual fees.
+Most credit cards with travel reward programs charge a little under $100 a year for annual fees.
 There are even some that charge closer to $500 yearly.
 But these are for people who spend tens or hundreds of thousands a year while traveling around.
-There are still a handful of travel credit cards that have no annual fees; even some of the better that do charge this fee will have it set to $0 for the first year.
-The cards from our list that have no annual fee at all are Chase Freedom Unlimited and Citi Double Cash.
+There are still a handful of travel credit cards with no annual fees; even some of the better who charge this fee will have it set to $0 for the first year.
+The cards from our list that have no annual fee are Chase Freedom Unlimited and Citi Double Cash.

-You need to be very careful when signing up for an offers an incentive for your travel-related spending.
-You might get more or less cash back (whether in cash or points) depending on which card you get.
-There are also some that will not cover certain transactions.
-Even worse, quite a few have high foreign transaction fees which eliminates the value of the card if you’re an international traveler.
+It would help if you were very careful when signing up for an incentive for your travel-related spending.
+You might get more or less cash back, whether in cash or points.
+Some will not cover certain transactions.
+Even worse, quite a few have high foreign transaction fees, eliminating the card’s value if you’re an international traveler.
 So you really have to make sure it is right for you before applying for it; read all the fine print and learn how their point system works, what their points are worth, and where you can use them!

 Surprisingly, you will find quite a few offers that reward you with $1,000 or more in a year without making you jump through tons of hoops.

-As an example: you can get the Platinum Card from American Express which has a $450 annual fee.
-This seems like it would have no value, but by spending $3,000 in three months you’ll get $400 in reward points.
+For example, you can get the Platinum Card from American Express, which has a $450 annual fee.
+This seems like it would have no value, but by spending $3,000 in three months, you’ll get $400 in reward points.
 This alone covers most of your first year’s fee.
 Then you also have $200 in credits towards airline baggage fees every year.
-But we don’t recommend this particular card, because you mostly earn rewards based off your flight and hotel reservations.
+But we don’t recommend this particular card because you mostly earn rewards based on your flight and hotel reservations.